ellessenne/comorbidity/README.md

   - Charlson ME, Pompei P, Ales KL, et al. *A new method of classifying prognostic comorbidity in longitudinal studies: development and validation*.
 Journal of Chronic Diseases 1987; 40:373-383.
+  - Elixhauser A, Steiner C, Harris DR and Coffey RM. *Comorbidity measures for use with administrative data*.
+Medical Care 1998;
+    36(1):8-27
   - van Walraven C, Austin PC, Jennings A, Quan H and Forster AJ. *A modification of the Elixhauser comorbidity measures into a point system for hospital death using administrative data*.
 Medical Care